davenverse/epimetheus/docs/src/main/tut/docs/04-CollectorRegistry.md

 full control of the metrics in your own hands, as well as testability and repeatability.

-With this approach you will generally create a registry for your application, and pass it down to indivual components.
+With this approach you will generally create a registry for your application, and pass it down to individual components.
 Which can initialize and register their individual metrics into this shared space.

 ```tut:book